What's the difference in a home equity line of credit and a home equity loan?

 After closing, as required by law, you have 3 business days to cancel your loan transaction with the credit union.
 Your loan proceeds can be disbursed on the fourth business day.

-Payments on your Home Equity Loan or Line of Credit can be made through QuikLine, Online Banking, postal mail, at any VACU branch, or using any form of automatic payment such as ACH or automatic transfer.
+Payments on your home equity loan or line of credit can be made through QuikLine, Online Banking, Mobile Banking, postal mail, at any VACU branch, or using any form of automatic payment such as ACH or automatic transfer.
 All payments are due by the 28th of the month.

-You can write a Home Equity Line of Credit check, transfer funds to your checking or another VACU account through QuikLine Phone Banking or Online Banking, by calling Member Services, or by visiting one of our branches.
+You can write a home equity line of credit check, transfer funds to your checking or another VACU account through QuikLine Phone Banking, Online Banking, Mobile Banking, at any VACU branch or by calling Member Services.

-Can I extend the draw period on my Home Equity Loan or Line of Credit?
+Can I extend the draw period on my home equity line of credit?

-No, but you can apply for a new Home Equity Loan or Line of Credit.
+No, but you can apply for a new home equity line of credit.
 You will need to have sufficient equity in the property to be considered for the new requested limit.

 You will get the rate in effect the date you applied for your loan.